Boulter97/Team-Profile-Generator/README.md

 **Project Description**
 -
 This homework is to develop a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

+-Dev notes :- will need to go back and and tests and work on deleting cards as part of future development

 **User Story**
 -